ababic/django-cogwheels/docs/source/installation.rst

     **DO:**

     - Use upper-case names for setting names
-    - Feel free to use any built-in basic python type as a value (e.g. string, int, boolean, float, list, tuple, dict)
+    - Feel free to use any basic Python type as a value (e.g. string, int, boolean, float, list, tuple, dict)

     **DON'T:**

-    - Prefix setting names with 'YOURAPP_' or similar (that isn't necessary here)
+    - Prefix setting names with ``"YOURAPP_"`` or similar (that is not necessary here)
     - Put all your configuration in one giant dictionary setting (that's just lazy!)
-    - Use value types that require imports statements in order to define (unless it's a well-known Python built-in like ``OrderedDict``)
+    - Use value types that require import statements to define, unless it's a well-known Python built-in like ``OrderedDict``

     Your setting definitions should look something like this: